 This can help improve the average body weight gain, feed intake and has also been suggested that it can influence uniformity.
 Saldaña y col., 2015.

-Feed intake plays a major role in cage free systems, from positively influencing digestive tract development during rearing with respect to volume, digestive capacity, and onset of production.
+Feed intake plays a major role in cage free systems, from positively influencing the development of the digestive tract during rearing in relation to volume and digestive capacity and its influence on the start of production.

-To promoting their imprinting process and feeding behaviour, particularly during the first 4 weeks of age where we are training and directing feed pecking behaviour.
+To the connection with the imprinting process and feeding behaviour and in particular during the first 4 weeks of age where we are training and directing feed pecking behaviour.

-Using mash feed at day old, with adequate feed particle size and moderate energy levels can help keep the interest of chicks confined to the feeding area, as they’ll spend more time pecking in the troughs unlike when using pellet or crumb feed (Graph 2).
+Using mash feed at day old with an adequate feed particle size and moderate energy levels can help keep the interest in the feeding area as hens will spend more time pecking in the trough in comparison to the provision of pellet or crumb feed.
+(Graph 2).